$S^1$-equivariant Rabinowitz-Floer homology: Invariance

 \section{Invariance}

 The goal of this section is to prove

 \begin{proposition} $\FH (\cA^{F,N;\TT}_{\psi,G,k}) \cong \FH(\cA^{F,N;\TT})$. \end{proposition}

 This isomorphism can be proven along the lines of the proof of Corollary~3.4 in~\cite{CieFra09}.
-In the next section we give a different proof.
+In this section we give a different proof.

 We start with reviewing two continuation methods for showing invariance of a Floer-type homology.
-To fix the idea, we consider Morse homology and Morse--Bott homology on a non-compact manifold~$M$.
+For simplicity, we describe these methods in the setting of Morse homology and Morse--Bott homology on a non-compact manifold~$M$.
 For $i =0,1$ let $f_i \colon M \to \RR$ be smooth Morse functions with compact critical sets~$\Crit f_i$.

-\m \ni {\bf Method 1.} Assume that there is a smooth family $\{ f_s \}_{0 \le s \le 1}$ of Morse functions $f_s \colon M \to \RR$ such that the critical sets $\Crit f_s$ are all isotopic.
+\m \ni {\bf Method 1.} Assume that there is a smooth family $\{ f_s \}_{0 \leqslant s \leqslant 1}$ of Morse functions $f_s \colon M \to \RR$ such that the critical sets $\Crit f_s$ are all isotopic.
 More precisely, assume that there is a diffeomorphism

 For a Riemannian metric $j_s$ on~$M$ and for $x_s,y_s \in \Crit f_s$ denote by $\widehat \cM_{f_s,j_s}(x_s,y_s)$ the set of negative gradient flow lines from~$x_s$ to~$y_s$, and by $\cM_{f_s,j_s}(x_s,y_s) := \widehat \cM_{f_s,j_s}(x_s,y_s)/\RR$ the space of unparametrized gradient flow lines.